AdobeDocs/certification.en/help/certifications/aa/aa-m-architect.md

 <br>

-+++Step 2: Prepare for your exam with our free study materials
++++Step 2: Prepare for your exam with these free study materials

 **Study Materials**